United Democracies

 In fact, the BRICS union is at war with itself.
 Russia is an authocracy at war with Ukraine, Belarus is a plain dictatorship, Iran is an authocracy at war with Israel, Uzbekistan is an authocracy with widely spread suppression of its population, and Ethiopia is at civil war.
 That are the friends and alliances of China, a precursor of where it stands for.

 Despite its rhetoric of peace, China's actions in the South China Sea tell a different story.
 Its territorial claims and assertive behavior towards Taiwan, the Philippines, and other neighboring countries contradict its peaceful image.
+Similarly, its vocal support for Palestine, while remaining conspicuously silent on Ukraine, highlights a selective application of its principles.

 CHINA, A NOVEL COLONIZATION OF AFRICA

 China's economic activities further fuel these concerns.
-While presenting itself as a benign partner, it maintains close economic ties with many African dictatorships and failed states, from which it sources oil, minerals, and other resources to fuel its manufacturing engine in China.
+While presenting itself as a benign partner, it maintains close economic ties with many African dictatorships and failed states, from which it sources oil, minerals, and other resources to fuel its manufacturing hunger-engine in China.
 This pursuit of economic growth often comes at the expense of environmental concerns and human rights in these resource-rich nations.
 It also conflicts with the African Union's efforts, that suspended some of them.

 What does United Democracies do differently?